Skip to primary navigation Skip to content Skip to footer

 It was also where the famous blacksmith Philip Simmons lived.
 Simmons crafted some of the many gates you’ll undoubtedly see among the alleyways in Charleston.

-6. Charleston Waterfront Tour
+7. Charleston Waterfront Walking Tour

 You can’t visit Charleston without enjoying a walk on the waterfront.
 On this self-guided tour, you’ll get to see all of the most iconic sites that overlook the harbor.